Share your student research project with the world, preserve it for posterity and for future generations to discover.

 - Tip!
 Search lastname, firstname in quotes

 - e.g. “Goldsmith, John-Henry”

 Can’t find anything?
 Let us know: escholarship.library [at] mcgill.ca

 How can I get my paper digitized?

 Email escholarship.library [at] mcgill.ca with your name and the name of your paper.
-We’ll then send you a waiver form to sign giving us the rights to digitize your work.
+We’ll send you a waiver form to sign which gives us digitization rights.

 Please note that the Library will review the papers before digitization.
-We may not be able to digitize all requests due to copyright of any 3rd party materials in the work or privacy concerns.
+We may not be able to digitize all requests due to copyright of any 3rd party materials or privacy concerns.

 Feedback & questions